ivymaynard/DS_portfolio/README.md

 Welcome to my data science portfolio.
-My name is Ivy Maynard, and I am learning all about programming through sabermetrics and sports analytics.
+My name is Ivy Maynard, and I am learning all about programming through Sabermetrics and sports analytics.
 Below is a brief overview of my academic qualifications and my technical skills, as well as links to a few projects I created while learning R.

 ## Education

+**Majors:**
-**Bachelors of Science in Data Science & Analytics**
+Data Science & Analytics

-*Simmons University*

-Expected Graduation: 2027

----

-**Bachelors of Art in Economics**
+Economics

 *Simmons University*